 Comprehensive income/(loss) is defined as the changes in equity of the Group during a period from transactions and other events and circumstances excluding transactions resulting from investments from shareholders and distributions to shareholders.
-Comprehensive income/(loss) for the periods presented includes net loss, changes in unrealized gains/(losses) on ii.
+Comprehensive income/(loss) for the periods presented includes net loss, changes in unrealized gains/(losses) on available for sales securities, foreign currency translation adjustments, and share of change in other comprehensive income of equity investments in publicly listed companies one quarter in arrears.

+ii.
 Earnings/(Loss) per share